ega-septian/sleekflow-login-signup-playwright/README.md

 - Fixtures in `fixtures/pages.ts` provide reusable navigation flows from the homepage to login and signup pages.
 - Test data and generated emails are isolated in `test-data/auth.ts`.
 - Secrets are not committed; reviewers should create their own `.env` from `.env.example`.
-- Full test execution depends on the live SleekFlow/Auth0 flow, so external changes or CAPTCHA challenges can affect results.